vuhoanglam/pgtune/README.md

 Example:
 sudo PG_VERSION=16 DB_TYPE=web TOTAL_MEM=8GB CPU_COUNT=4 ./pgtuned.sh

+## Interactive Mode
+When run without parameters, the script will interactively prompt for each configuration option.
+Default values are provided where possible, which can be accepted by pressing Enter.

+Example:
+sudo ./pgtuned.sh

+Follow the prompts to input or confirm each parameter.

 ## Warning
 - Always backup your data and configuration before making significant changes.
 - Carefully check PostgreSQL logs after applying the new configuration.